Velenjak

 Velenjak (ولنجک) is an affluent neighbourhood in the northwest of Tehran, Iran.
-Velenjak (Also Called Roof of Tehran) is located in the Shemiran area in the northernmost part of Tehran, on the slopes of the Alborz mountain range.
+Velenjak (also called the Roof of Tehran) is located in the Shemiran area in the northernmost part of Tehran, on the slopes of the Alborz mountain range.
 It is known for its landscapes, mild climate, mountain air, springs, and wildlife.

 Velenjak houses many foreign residents, particularly people of South Korean descent who work in the finance and industrial firms throughout Tehran.
 Many embassies are located in Velenjak, including the embassies of Brunei, Côte d'Ivoire, Malaysia, Serbia and Montenegro, Algeria, and numerous ambassadorial residences.
 Shahid Beheshti University and Shahid Beheshti University of Medical Sciences, are also located in this area.

 Beheshti University is located in Velenjak.
 It is known for its engineering program.
 The university also has Natural Sciences, Humanities, and Social Science programs.

 Culture

 Mode and fashion

-People of Velenjak usually follow the fashion of the world rather than the fashion of Iran.
-Also, This neighborhood has hosted many Iranian fashion events.
+People of Velenjak usually follow global fashion rather than the fashion of Iran.
+Also, This neighbourhood has hosted many Iranian fashion events.